dhbw-ka-tinf22b5-dinder/Dinder-SRS/SoftwareRequirementsSpecification.md

 ### 3.6 Design Constraints
 We are trying to provide a modern and easy to handle design for the UI aswell as for the architecture of our application.
 To achieve that the functionalities will be kept as modular as possible.

 We are using the common MVC-architecture to keep the front end and back end seperated.
-For a clean front end structure we use MVVM.
+For a clean React front end structure we use MVVM.
-For the Front End we will use React.

 ### 3.7 Online User Documentation and Help System Requirements